Frequently Asked Questions

 Please tell me the exciting story of the Towel Day site!

 We get this question all the time!
-Really! (yeah right)
+Really! (not)

 In February 2004, Tobbe "Kojv" Landin relaunched the site on his own server at towelday.kojv.net!
 He kept the tradition alive and ran a rather successful online forum.
-Until in late 2008 he unexpectedly died at the age of 30, and his site disappeared.
-But all was not lost, because...
+But in late 2008 he unexpectedly died at the age of 30 and his site disappeared.

 Contacting towelday.org